 Having trouble viewing this email?
 View it as a Web page.

+It is an exciting time to be a part of the Glasgow Community!
 As always, please let me know if you have any questions.

 Shawn DeRose, Principal

 2019-2020 Course Registration for Rising 6th Graders - Glasgow Student Service Department is visiting our feeder elementary schools to deliver an elementary-to-middle school transition lesson.
 The lesson will consist of a PowerPoint presentation and video, which highlights the day in the life of a Glasgow student.
 Our mission is to reduce students’ level of anxiety regarding the transition, deliver valuable information about Glasgow, and provide tools/resources to make the transition to middle school smooth and successful.
 If you have any questions, please contact Curtiss Barnes, School Counselor at firstname.lastname@example.org.

 Here is a link to the course descriptions at Glasgow: https://insys.fcps.edu/CourseCatOnline/#/frontPanel/360/nocourselist/1/1/

 As always, please let us know what questions you may have as we move through the academic advising season.Important Dates